Apply to MC

 If you have any questions, please contact Dr. Stan Baldwin, Dean of the School of Science and Mathematics.
 Feel free to call Dr. Baldwin at 601-925-3321.
 He will be happy to answer any questions that you may have about the program.

 For information on the application process, Graduate Catalog, and other information, please go to our Graduate Admissions webpage.
-Deadline for fall 2013 applications is August 10, 2013.
+Deadline for summer 2017 is May 20, 2017.
+Deadline for fall 2017 is August 10, 2017.
+Deadline for spring 2018 applications is December 19, 2017.
 All transcripts and standardized scores must be submitted by those dates.
-Deadline for summer 2013 is May 20, 2013.
 Admissions is rolling.
 Official transcripts, standardized test scores and application fee must be sent to the Graduate School, Box 4029, Mississippi College, Clinton, MS 39058.

 To apply, please fill out our online application.
 Have the registrar at all of your undergraduate institutions send official transcripts to our Graduate School, and submit a GRE or MCAT or DAT score.
 We do not need letters of recommendation or personal statements.